SystemsApproach/security/infra.rst

 :numref:`Figure %s <fig-rpki>` shows how the certificates are arranged for a simple example of an ISP *A* with customer *C*.
-There is a chain of trust from the root certificate to the customer, much like the sort certification hierarchy we have seen used for TLS.
-However, because the goal here is to certify the authority of a certain AS to advertise a prefix, the details of the certificates are different from those used in TLS.
-For example, the certificate that ISP *A* issues, on the far right of the picture, says that some address prefix has been allocated to customer *C*, and includes the AS number of customer C. This certificate is signed by ISP *A* using the private key of *A*.
+There is a chain of trust from the root certificate to the customer, much like the sort of certification hierarchy we have seen used for TLS.
+However, because the goal here is ultimately to certify the authority of a certain AS to advertise a prefix, the details of the certificates are different from those used in TLS.
+For example, the certificate that ISP *A* issues, on the far right of the picture, says that some address prefix has been allocated to customer *C*, and includes the public key of customer C. This certificate is signed by ISP *A* using the private key of *A*.
+So if we can trust *A*, we learn two things about *C*: its public key and the set of addresses allocated to the holder of that public key.

 One level higher in the chain, the Local Internet Registry (LIR) has issued a certificate that states ISP *A* has authority to allocate